-6 Acknowledgements
+6. Acknowledgements

-The information presented in this report includes the main results to be presented in the HELCOM PLC-5.5 report (HELCOM, in prep).
+The information presented in this report includes the main results from the HELCOM PLC-5.5 report (in prep).
 Data used include new data provided by the HELCOM Contracting Parties from 2008-2010, updates and corrections to old PLC data; new data provide by the Cooperative Programme for the Monitoring and Evaluation of the Long-Range Transmission of Air Pollutants in Europe (EMEP); and the Baltic Next Institute Stockholm (BNI).
-This Review of the PLC-5 report was prepared to serve as supporting information for the HELCOM Ministerial Meeting which was held in Copenhagen, Denmark, on 3 October 2013.
+This extended summary was finalized before the PLC 5-5 report was completed in order to serve as supporting information for the HELCOM Ministerial Meeting in October 2013.

-The PLC-5.5 work has only been possible with the close cooperation of the HELCOM Contracting Parties - Denmark, Estonia, Finland, Germany, Lithuania, Poland, Russia and Sweden - who carried out the measurements both in the rivers as well as at diffuse and point sources, performed source apportionments and reported the information to the data consultants.
-Sincere thanks are due to representatives of all the Contracting Parties who have contributed to the work of the PLC-5.5 project, not only during the expert meetings but also in the collection, compilation, presentation and submission of national data as well as in the checking of the results and commenting on the drafts of this Review of the Fifth Baltic Sea Pollution Load Compilation for the 2013 HELCOM Ministerial Meeting.
+The PLC-5.5 work was only possible with the close cooperation of the HELCOM Contracting Parties -Denmark, Estonia, Finland, Germany, Lithuania, Poland, Russia and Sweden - who carried out the measurements both in the rivers as well as at diffuse and point sources, performed source apportionments and reported the information to the data consultants.
+Sincere thanks are due to representatives of all the Contracting Parties who have contributed to the work of the PLC-5.5 project, not only during the expert meetings but also in the collection, compilation, presentation and submission of national data as well as in the checking of the results and commenting on the drafts of the PLC-5.5 report and this extended summary.